Spring Garden Revival

 Phone: (781) 925-0900

-Professional Soil Assessment & Amendment Requirements for Hull's Glacial Till & Marine Clay Soils
+Professional Soil Assessment & Amendment Requirements for Hull's Glacial Till & Rocky Soils

-Proper soil assessment is essential for successful flower bed maintenance in Hull, where glacial till and marine clay soils predominate.
+Soil health is foundational for successful gardens in Hull, where glacial till and rocky soils predominate.
 Mandatory soil testing through the UMass Soil Lab determines pH (typically acidic 5.5-6.5), nutrient levels, and organic matter content (often 2-3%, below the optimal 4-6%).
 The USDA Web Soil Survey identifies local soil series, highlighting drainage challenges and the need for lime applications (30-50 lbs/1,000 sq ft to raise pH one unit).
-For new beds, incorporate 2-3 inches of compost into the top 8-12 inches of soil, aiming for a 25-30% organic matter volume.
+For new beds, incorporate 2-3 inches of compost into the top 8-12 inches of soil, aiming for 25-30% organic matter by volume.
 Raised beds (8-12 inches high) are recommended for poorly drained sites.
-Fall is the preferred time for lime application, allowing for winter breakdown.
+Fall is ideal for soil testing and lime application, allowing amendments to integrate over winter.
 Urban sites may require lead testing, and coastal areas may need gypsum to address salt damage.

 Hull Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardeners working near wetlands or conservation land in Hull must comply with the Wetlands Protection Act and local bylaws, which require permits for work within 10-25 feet of protected areas.
-Activities may be seasonally restricted, especially during wildlife breeding (April-Aug).
+Gardening near Hull’s wetlands and conservation lands requires compliance with the Wetlands Protection Act and local bylaws, including permits for work within 10-25 feet of wetlands or streams.
+Activities may be seasonally restricted during wildlife breeding (April-Aug).
 Protect tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
 Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, and milkweed.
 Delay perennial cutback until spring to protect overwintering insects.
-Mulch flower beds with 2-4 inches of organic material to control erosion, and use silt fencing on slopes.
-Coordinate with municipal pollinator and stormwater initiatives for best results.
-Hull Conservation Commission
+Mulch beds with 2-4 inches of organic material to control erosion, and use silt fencing on slopes.
+Coordinate with municipal pollinator initiatives and MS4 stormwater programs to ensure compliance.

 253 Atlantic Avenue, Hull, MA 02045